winkjs/wink-nlp/README.md

 // -> [ [ 'word', 5 ], [ 'punctuation', 2 ], [ 'emoji', 1 ] ]
 ```

+## Speed & Accuracy
+The [winkNLP](https://winkjs.org/wink-nlp/) processes raw text at **>600,000 tokens per second** with its default language model — [wink-eng-lite-model](https://github.com/winkjs/wink-eng-lite-model), when [benchmarked](https://github.com/bestiejs/benchmark.js) using "Ch 13 of Ulysses by James Joyce" on a 2.2 GHz Intel Core i7 machine with 16GB RAM.
+The benchmark covered the entire NLP pipeline — tokenization, sentence boundary detection, negation handling, sentiment analysis, part-of-speech tagging, and named entity extraction.
+This is way ahead of the prevailing speed benchmarks.

+It pos tags a subset of WSJ corpus with an accuracy of **~94.7%** — this includes *tokenization of raw text prior to pos tagging*.
+The current state-of-the-art is at ~97% accuracy but at far lower speeds.

+Its general purpose sentiment analysis delivers a [f-score](https://en.wikipedia.org/wiki/F1_score) of **~84.5%**, when validated using Amazon Product Review [Sentiment Labelled Sentences Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/) at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+The current accuracy for a **specifically trained** models can range around 95%.

+winkNLP delivers this performance with the minimal load on RAM.
+For example, it processes the entire [History of India Volume I](https://en.wikisource.org/wiki/History_of_India/Volume_1) with a peak memory requirement of under **80MB**.
+The book has around 350 pages which translates to over 125,000 tokens.

 ## Documentation
 - [Concepts](https://winkjs.org/wink-nlp/getting-started.html) — everything you need to know to get started.